DataScienceMaterials/SoMN_StatChat_2019/README.md

 7:00-8:00  Breakout Session #2: [Assessment of learning outcomes](breakout_assessment.md)

-8:00  Informal Social gathering at Imminent Brewing in Northfield following the program.
+8:00  Informal Social gathering at [Imminent Brewing](http://www.imminentbrewing.com/) in Northfield following the program.

 ## Organizers:

-Adam Loy, Carleton College, email: aloy at carleton.edu
+Adam Loy, Carleton College, email: aloy@carleton.edu

-Paul Roback, St. Olaf College, email: roback at stolaf.edu
+Paul Roback, St. Olaf College, email: roback@stolaf.edu

-Katie St. Clair, Carleton College, email: kstclair at carleton.edu
+Katie St. Clair, Carleton College, email: kstclair@carleton.edu

+## Collaboration:

+The Github repository for this web site is in the private Github oraganization [DataScienceMaterials](https://github.com/DataScienceMaterials).
+This organization houses repositories containing course materials (assignments, solutions, slides, etc) for undergraduate level data science courses.
+Email Katie or Paul to be added to this organization so you can access existing material and contribute your own material.

 ## Support:

-This meeting is supported by the Andrew W. Mellon Foundation's "Broadening the Bridge" grant to Carleton College and St. Olaf College.
+This meeting and development of the Data Science Materials organization is supported by the Andrew W. Mellon Foundation's "Broadening the Bridge" grant to Carleton College and St. Olaf College.